Orthodox vs. Catholic vs. Protestant

 | Salvation through Christ | Jesus Christ is savior; His death and resurrection are redemptive; essential to Christian faith |

-| Scripture | The Bible (Old and New Testaments) is God’s Word and authoritative for faith |
+| Scripture | All three hold the Bible (Old and New Testaments) to be inspired, infallible, and authoritative for faith |

-| Apostolic Faith | All three trace their origins to the apostles and early Church; apostolic succession matters |
+| Apostolic Faith | All three trace their origins to the apostles and the early Church; apostolic succession is central for Orthodox and Catholics and retained in some form by high-church Protestants, though most Protestant traditions do not consider it essential |

 | Love of Neighbor | Jesus’s command to love God and neighbor is central; works of mercy and justice flow from faith |